thebabalola/ForgeX/frontend/README.md

 # SmartX — Frontend

 A modern Next.js frontend for SmartX - a decentralized vault platform enabling users to create multiple ERC-4626 compliant vaults for automated yield generation.
-Built with TypeScript, Tailwind CSS, and wagmi for Base Sepolia testnet.
+Built with TypeScript, Tailwind CSS, and wagmi for Base Mainnet.

 ## Overview